nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 You can change or remove these filter clauses if you wish.

-By default, this field is limited to static filtering (specific document type, specific date, specific life cycle state, etc.).
+By default, this field is limited to static filtering (specific document type, specific date, specific lifecycle state, etc.).
 If you want the content view filter to be based on the context of execution, you can set some "where" clauses to apply by default to the result list.
 See the next section.

 ### Query Parameters Field

-The&nbsp;**Query Filter** field enables you to express the "where" clauses of your content view filter.
-The **query parameters**&nbsp;field lets you define a "where" clause based on the execution context.
+The **Query Filter** field enables you to express the "where" clauses of your content view filter.
+The **query parameters** field lets you define a "where" clause based on the execution context.
 For instance:

 *   The current date (for instance documents issued before today)
 *   The user that displays the content view (documents created by the current user or to which the current user has contributed)